opendocsg/slw-judgments-backfill/2013_SGHC_129/report.md

  ... when Parliament sets a statutory maximum, it signals the gravity with which the public, through Parliament, views that particular offence ...
 Therefore, it stands to reason that the sentencing judges must take note of the maximum penalty and then apply their minds to determine precisely where the offender’s conduct falls within the spectrum of punishment devised by Parliament.

 27     Therefore, I agreed with the Prosecution’s contention that it is highly questionable if the starting point as regards sentencing for the s 304A(b) offence remains a fine and that only a “most unusual case” would warrant the imposition of a custodial sentence.
-That said, it is clear that the sentence to be imposed will depend on the nature and extent of the culpability — the more serious the negligence, the more justification there is for the imposition of a custodial sentence: see _Public Prosecutor v Lee Kao Chong Sylvester_ [2012] SGHC 96 (“ _Lee Kao Chong_ Sylvester”) at [18].
+That said, it is clear that the sentence to be imposed will depend on the nature and extent of the culpability — the more serious the negligence, the more justification there is for the imposition of a custodial sentence: see _Public Prosecutor v Lee Kao Chong Sylvester_ <span class="citation">[2012] SGHC 96</span> (“ _Lee Kao Chong_ Sylvester”) at [18].

 _Drink driving as an aggravating factor_

 28     The Prosecution’s key contention was that the DJ failed to place sufficient weight on the Respondent’s drink driving as a serious aggravating factor warranting the imposition of a custodial sentence for the s 304A(b) PC offence.

 29     The DJ’s decision was premised on the dictum in _Gan Lim Soon_ that an offence under the negligence limb would only attract a fine unless it was a “most unusual case” rising to a similar level of culpability as that of a reckless or rash act.
 However, as explained in the section above, the applicability of this dictum is questionable in the light of the 2008 amendments to the Penal Code.
-Instead, I found that the preferable approach is to determine the seriousness of the Respondent’s negligence against the standard of care that a prudent and reasonable man would exercise: see _Public Prosecutor v Teo Poh Leng_ [1991] 2 SLR(R) 541.
+Instead, I found that the preferable approach is to determine the seriousness of the Respondent’s negligence against the standard of care that a prudent and reasonable man would exercise: see _Public Prosecutor v Teo Poh Leng_ <span class="citation">[1991] 2 SLR(R) 541</span>.

 30     In coming to her decision that this case did not warrant the imposition of a custodial sentence, the DJ placed some emphasis on her finding that there was no evidence or statement in the SOF that the alcohol had contributed causally to the Respondent’s negligence in failing to keep a proper lookout.
 She thus took the view that the Respondent’s intoxicated state could not on its own raise the objective seriousness of the s 304A(b) PC negligence.